ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The following parameters are defined:

   w:
-  :  The "w" parameter specifies a time window.
+  :  The REQUIRED "w" parameter specifies a time window.
      Its syntax is a "time-window" defined in {{time-window}}.

 Other parameters are allowed and can be regarded as comments.